stajichlab/SOP_data/Data_and_Code/NCBI_deposit.md

 # Creating A BioProject

-__more here__

-One important aspect is Locus Prefixes.
+One important aspect is __Locus Prefix__.
 Make sure you have checked that box as we will use that as part of annotation steps.
 If you forget to check this you can request it by email from ncbi curators - see the email at the bottom of the bioproject page for your record.

 Generally I don't see a problem making a BioProject public right away, but some prefer to wait until they are ready to release their data publically.
 Generally you can embargo genome and SRA records even if a BioProject is public.